edelaye/tvm/docker/README.md

 The helper bash script can be useful to build demo sessions.

+NOTE: For building ci_vai image for Xilinx Vitis-AI CNN acceleration you will have to retrieve dnndk v3.1 from https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html#edge, extract the tar and place the host_x86 folder inside this tvm/docker directory.

 ## Prebuilt Docker Images

 We provide several pre-built images for doing quick exploration with TVM installed.